diegodocs/SimpleIocContainer/README.md

-# Simple IoC Container - .NET9
+# Simple Injection Container - .NET9

 This is a community asset to accelerate understanding and development Inversion of Control Pattern (IoC) principle.